-Understanding the origin of the deviations of seafloor topography and heat flux from the HSC model is a key to understanding the dynamics of the mantle.
-Two main proposals have been suggested to explain the deviations: large-scale mantle convective upwellings associated with deep mantle processes and lithospheric reheating (i.e., a plate model) related to shallow mantle processes.
-First, the deviations are often explained in terms of a plate model.
+deviations are often explained in terms of a plate model.
 In the plate model it is suggested that the lithosphere ceases cooling when it reaches a certain age and thickness [Parsons and Sclater, 1977], distinct from the HSC model in which the cooling of the lithosphere may continue indefinitely until subduction at oceanic trenches.
 The plate model assumes either a constant temperature [Parsons and Sclater, 1977; Stein and Stein, 1992] or a constant heat flux [Doin and Fleitout, 2000; Dumoulin et al., 2001] at the base of the lithosphere, but does not directly address the physical processes that may be responsible for the required conditions at the base of the lithosphere (i.e., the plate model is basically a curve fitting).
 A commonly suggested mechanism for the plate model is thermal boundary layer instabilities (i.e., sublithospheric small-scale convection or SSC) that may occur dynamically below relatively old lithosphere [Parsons and McKenzie, 1978; Yuen and Fleitout, 1985; Davaille and Jaupart, 1994].
 The SSC acts to destabilize the bottom part of the lithosphere and replace it with the relatively hot mantle (i.e., lithospheric reheating), thus preventing the lithosphere from continuous cooling.

-Second, large-scale convective processes associated with the deep mantle, in particular upwelling mantle plumes, may also cause topographic anomalies that may lead to deviations from the HSC model [Davies, 1988a; Davies and Pribac, 1993; Sleep, 1990; Lithgow-Bertelloni and Silver, 1998, McNutt, 1998].
+[4] Second, large-scale convective processes associated with the deep mantle, in particular upwelling mantle plumes, may also cause topographic anomalies that may lead to deviations from the HSC model [Davies, 1988a; Davies and Pribac, 1993; Sleep, 1990; Lithgow-Bertelloni and Silver, 1998; McNutt, 1998].
 Mantle plumes result from thermal boundary layer instabilities in the deep mantle, possibly at the core-mantle boundary (CMB) [Morgan, 1972], and the plume mode of convection is essential for cooling the core [e.g., Davies, 1988a; Sleep, 1990].
 A number of seismic studies have also found evidence for mantle plumes [Wolfe et al., 1997; Romanowicz and Gung, 2002; Montelli et al., 2004].
-Mantle plumes, due to their buoyancy forces, may produce topographic highs, and the best example is probably the Hawaiian swell topography that is suggested to result from the Pacific plate moving over a plume [Davies, 1988a; Sleep, 1990].
+Mantle plumes, owing to their buoyancy forces, may produce topographic highs, and the best example is probably the Hawaiian swell topography that is suggested to result from the Pacific plate moving over a plume [Davies, 1988a; Sleep, 1990].

-Questions, however, have been raised about the applicability of the plate/SSC model and even the generality of the topographic deviations from the HSC model.
-1) Heestand and Crough [1981] and Schroeder [1984] indicated that seafloor topography could be fit to the HSC model if the areas affected by seamounts and mantle plumes are excluded in topography analyses.
+[5] Questions, however, have been raised about the applicability of the plate/SSC model and even the generality of the topographic deviations from the HSC model:

+[6] 1.
+Heestand and Crough [1981] and Schroeder [1984] indicated that seafloor topography could be fit to the HSC model if the areas affected by seamounts and mantle plumes are excluded in topography analyses.
 Marty and Cazenave [1989] further demonstrated that the depth-age relation depends on the oceans and regions and that in some regions the topography follows the HSC model predictions to much older seafloor ages.
 These studies suggest that the topographic deviations from the HSC model are just regional features, thus questioning the necessity of the plate model.

-2) O'Connell and Hager [1980] and Davies [1988b, 1999] suggested that the SSC, the physical mechanism for the plate model, may not lead to reduced topography, because the SSC enhances the cooling of the underlying mantle and this may offset any effects of lithospheric reheating from the SSC on the topography.
-3) Some of the topographic deviations from the HSC model predictions, including the Hawaiian swell are location-dependent and are not directly related to lithospheric age.
-Therefore, the plate/SSC model, with lithospheric age as the sole variable, cannot account for all the topographic deviations [e.g., Panasyuk and Hager, 2000].
+[7] 2.
+O'Connell and Hager [1980] and Davies [1988b, 1999] suggested that the SSC, the physical mechanism for the plate model, may not lead to reduced topography, because the SSC enhances the cooling of the underlying mantle and this may offset any effects of lithospheric reheating from the SSC on the topography.

+[8] 3.
+Some of the topographic deviations from the HSC model predictions, including the Hawaiian swell are location-dependent and are not directly related to lithospheric age.
+Therefore the plate/SSC model, with lithospheric age as the sole variable, cannot account for all the topographic deviations [e.g., Panasyuk and Hager, 2000].